 • 24-hour support throughout withdrawal

-• Seamless transition into inpatient treatment for ongoing care
+• Seamless transition into residential treatment for ongoing care

 • Evidence-based therapies and compassionate guidance